Bodo-inc/Bodo-examples/Kubernetes/README.md

 - Define a kubernetes resource for your Bodo workload, such as the one defined in [`mpijob.yaml`](mpijob.yaml) that runs the [Chicago Crimes example](docker/chicago_crimes.py).
 You can modify it based on your cluster configuration:

-1. update `spec.slotsPerWorker` with the number of physical cores (_not_ vCPUs) on each node
+1. Update `spec.slotsPerWorker` with the number of physical cores (_not_ vCPUs) on each node
-2. set `spec.mpiReplicaSpecs.Worker.replicas` to the number of worker nodes in your cluster.
+2. Set `spec.mpiReplicaSpecs.Worker.replicas` to the number of worker nodes in your cluster.
 3. Build the image using the Dockerfile and replace the image at `spec.mpiReplicaSpecs.Launcher.template.spec.containers.image` and  `spec.mpiReplicaSpecs.Worker.template.spec.containers.image`.
 4. Lastly, make sure `-n` is equal to `spec.mpiReplicaSpecs.Worker.replicas` multiplied by `spec.slotsPerWorker`, i.e. the total number of physical cores on your worker nodes.